 Hive Intelligence vs alternatives

 Every comparison page below uses the same four-axis framing so you can scan the trade-offs consistently.
-The summary table on each page lays out where Hive wins, where the alternative wins, and the recommended fit by use case.
+The summary table on each page lays out where Hive is stronger, where the alternative is stronger, and the recommended fit by use case.

 The four-axis framing